flutter/samples/experimental/desktop_photo_search/README.md

 ## Flutter Desktop is not in Flutter Stable Release Channel

-This sample is an initial preview, intended to enable developers to preview what is under development.
-As such, it is currently only available for use on the `master` channel of Flutter.
+This sample is a preview, intended to enable developers to preview what is under development.
+As such, it is currently only available for use on the `dev` and `master` channels of Flutter.
 Please see [Flutter build release channels][flutter_channels] for more detail, and how to switch between Flutter release channels.

 [DataTreeNode]: lib/src/widgets/data_tree.dart